timmyomahony/django-pagedown/README.md

 ## Requirements

-The widget has been vastly simplified so that it's easier to drop-into your projects and easier to customise.
-Version >= 2.0.0 requires Django 2.1.0 or above.
+Version >= 2.0.0 of `django-pagedown` requires Django 2.1.0 or above (previous versions should support Django all the way back to around 1.1).

 ## Installation

 1. Get the code: `pip install django-pagedown`
 2. Add `pagedown.apps.PagedownConfig` to your `INSTALLED_APPS`
 3. Collect the static files: `python manage.py collectstatic`

-## Markdown Safety

-Remember that this library doesn't render your markdown for you outside of the admin widget nor does it do any internal sanitization.
-Markdown can accept any valid HTML so you have to be careful and make sure you are rendering the output of any untrusted input safely (with [`django-markdown-deux`](https://github.com/trentm/django-markdown-deux) for example), otherwise you could have users embedding scripts in your pagedown text areas

 ## Usage